Beastea3/bas-doc-site/explorer/overview.md

 - Explore/Create schemas
 - Make/Check/Revoke attestations
-- Publish or private attestations to GreeField
+- Publish or private attestations to GreenField
 - And much more!

 **Here we go!**